 BRINGING CLEAN WATER TO FARMING COMMUNITIES

-In Ethiopia, coffee farming is the primary source of income for many rural households, which also have some of the lowest coverage of water access, sanitation and hygiene (WASH) facilities and systems in Sub-Saharan Africa.
-In response, in collaboration with The Starbucks Foundation, PCI recently implemented the Sidama Coffee Farmers Health through Water, Sanitation and Hygiene Project.
-The project was designed to improve health outcomes of coffee farmers and their communities in the Sidama Zone of Ethiopia’s SNNPR Region.
+In collaboration with The Starbucks Foundation, PCI recently implemented the Sidama Coffee Farmers Health through Water, Sanitation and Hygiene Project in Ethiopia’s SNNPR region.
 The project increased access to safe drinking water for 10,500 people and provided sanitation facilities to another 1,452.
-To promote long-term sustainability, the project assisted the Sidama Farmers Cooperative Union and its member farmers to improve resource management and organized 2,069 women coffee farmers into 108 WE groups under PCI’s successful economic and social empowerment model.
+To promote long-term sustainability, the project assisted the Sidama Farmers Cooperative Union to improve resource management and organized 2,069 women coffee farmers into 108 “Women Empowered” groups.
 To date these groups have collectively saved $23,423 dollars and have initiated over 1,642 small businesses.